 A good example of the comprehensive scope of the courseware is the Combinatorial Chemistry course.
 This approach to drug design involves generating thousands of random combinations of molecules and screening them for drug activity.
 The course starts with a discussion of methods and apparatus; then it evaluates the advantages and disadvantages of the most popular methods for assembling compound libraries.
 How researchers take the most promising compounds and optimize them for the next round of screening, and the possible difficulties a compound faces during clinical trials and commercial development are clearly explained.

-In the Genomics course, this familiar DNA double helix is accompanied by narration explaining details of its structure.
+Twist Again In the Genomics course, this familiar DNA double helix is accompanied by narration explaining details of its structure.

 The course is delivered two ways: online or CD-ROM.
 Typically, it’s an online course, and it’s cleverly optimized for quick browser download (the software uses browser cookies to track your results on progress checks).
 A subscription to the course provides the user with 12 months of access and updates.
 Corporate clients can also order the courseware on CD-ROM — certainly useful to have in a company’s library.